Tel Gezer: On the Crossroads of the World

 1. Gezer is in the eastern foothills of the coastal plain (Shaphelah) of western Israel.
 It is about 14 miles (22.5 km.) east of the Mediterranean Sea and about 19 miles (30.5 km.) west of Jerusalem.
 Tel Aviv sits about 17 miles (27 km.) to the northwest of Gezer.

-2. Gezer was on the main north-south travel route called the Via Maris.
+2. Gezer was on the international north-south travel route called the Via Maris.
 It was also on a major east-west route that linked the coastal plain to Jerusalem and beyond.

 The Via Maris connected three continents, Africa, Asia, and Europe.

 This location is significant because Israel forms a narrow land bridge to connect these three continents.

 To the east is a desert and to the west is the Mediterranean Sea.
 This forced trade and travelers to use the Via Maris.